CCCU Off-Campus Programs

 Students interested in these stateside programs should contact Dr. Steve Shaw, 467.8878.American Studies Program (ASP)

-Since 1976, the American Studies Program has served as an experiential learning laboratory for students committed to connecting their faith to public affairs.
-Nearly 500 of ASP's 3,000+ alumni have returned to work in the DC metro area in a variety of professional fields, private and public, for-profit and non-profit.
+Since 1976, The American Studies Program has served as an experiential learning laboratory for students committed to connecting their faith to public affairs.
+Nearly 500 of ASP's 3,000+ alumni have returned to work in the DC metro area in a variety of professional fields—private and public, for-profit and non-profit.
 Each student enrolls in the program's two practicum courses: Internship and Topics in Leadership & Vocation.
 Students have the option of enrolling in a one-credit Professional Mentorship course.
-In addition, students apply to either the Public Policy Initiatives Track or the Global Development Enterprise Track.
-The Public Policy Initiatives Track equips and supports students in their analysis of a pressing public policy issue.
-Each student produces original research by engaging area experts and practitioners off-site and in the classroom as they investigate the local, national, and global factors that influence policy-making in Washington, DC.
-The Global Development Enterprise Track focuses on partnership initiatives taken by leaders in commercial, governmental and non-governmental organizations as they explore the impact they can achieve by collaborating to address issues of sustainable development worldwide.
+In addition, students apply to the Global Economy track, the Public Policy track, or the Strategic Communication track.
+The Global Economy track focuses on partnership initiatives taken by leaders in commercial, governmental and non-governmental organizations as they explore the impact they can achieve by collaborating on issues of sustainable development worldwide.
+The Public Policy track equips and supports students in their analysis of a pressing public policy issue.
+Each student produces original research by engaging area experts and practitioners off-site and in the classroom as they investigate the local, national and global factors that influence policy-making in Washington, DC.
+The Strategic Communication track engages strategic communication professionals working in Washington, DC to explore contemporary issues and ethics in strategic communication and conduct case studies in crisis communication.
 ASP students earn 15-16 semester hours of credit.

 The Contemporary Music Center provides students with the opportunity to live and work in the refining context of community while seeking to understand how God will have them integrate music, faith and business.
 The CMC offers three tracks: Artist, Business and Technical.
 The Artist Track is tailored to students considering careers as vocalists, musicians, songwriters, recording artists, performers and producers.
 The Business Track is designed for business, arts management, marketing, communications and related majors interested in possible careers as artist managers, agents, record company executives, music publishers, concert promoters and entertainment industry entrepreneurs.
 The Technical Track prepares students for careers in live sound, concert lighting and studio recording.
 Students within each of the tracks receive instruction, experience and a uniquely Christ-centered perspective on creativity and the marketplace, while working together to create and market a recording of original music.
 Each track includes coursework, labs, directed study and a practicum.
 CMC students earn 16 semester hours of credit.